dr-matt-smith/evote-movie-2019/README.md

       - change all navigation links to the form `/index.php?action=<PAGE>`
          - e.g. `/index.php?action=about` for link to about page

+4. Header and Footer
+        - includes in templates

+5. Current page in nav bar
+        - controller functions to pass values

+6. List details from array

+7. List details from array of objects

+8. List details from array of objects from DB

+9. Form for comments (into DB)

+10. OO front controller and controllers

+11. Twig templates

+12. Admin login and CRUD

 ## Links to completed verions